Kong/docs.konghq.com/app/enterprise/1.5-x/deployment/migrations.md

    your migration was successful.
 From now on, you can safely make Admin API requests to your 1.5 nodes.

-### Migration Steps from Kong 1.5 to Kong Enterprise 1.5
+### Migration Steps from Kong Community Gateway 1.5 to Kong Enterprise 1.5

 <div class="alert alert-warning">
   <strong>Note:</strong> This action is irreversible, therefore it is highly recommended to have a backup of production data.
 </div>

-Kong Enterprise 1.5 includes a command to migrate all Kong entities to Kong Enterprise.
+Kong Enterprise 1.5 includes a command to migrate all Kong Community Gateway entities to Kong Enterprise.
 The following steps will guide you through the migration process.

-First download Kong Enterprise 1.5, and configure it to point to the same datastore as your Kong 1.5 node.
+First, download Kong Enterprise 1.5 and configure it to point to the same datastore as your Kong Community Gateway 1.5 node.
 The migration command expects the datastore to be up to date on any pending migration:

 ```shell
 $ kong migrations up [-c config]